Nosmoht/ansible-role-etcd/README.md

 - Checkout and build Etcd
 - Install binaries on a system
 - Setup an Etcd Cluster

-The process of checking out and building Etcd binaries can be delegated to another system, called _build host_.
-Therefore Git and Go must be installed on the _build host_.
+- Manage key/value pairs of in Etcd

 By default the role does nothing because _etcd_build_ and _etcd_install_ are set to false.

 # Requirements

 - Ansible >= 1.2
-- Git and Go must be installed on the _build host_
+- Git and Go must be installed
+- Requirements of [ansible-library-etcd] must be fulfilled if using variable __etcd_keys__.

 # Role Variables
 ## Build variables